andreww/fox/DoX/FoX_sax.md

   This tells `xp` to start parsing its document.

 (*Advanced: By default, this will be done in a non-validating way, testing only for well-formedness errors.
 However, if `validate` is set to true.
 FoX will attempt to diagnose validation errors.
-Note that FoX is not a full validating parser, and will not read external entities, so do not rely on this behaviour*)
+Note that FoX is not a full validating parser, and does not test all validity constraints*)

 The full list of event handlers is in the next section.
 To use them, the interface must be placed in a module, and the body of the subroutine filled in as desired; then it should be specified as an argument to `parse` as:
   `name_of_event_handler = name_of_user_written_subroutine`